Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Montclair, NJ

 You should have your HVAC system inspected approximately twice a year.
 At the time of the inspection, your technician will inform you what services are required.
 You should also have your system inspected if you start noticing issues such as unusual smells, leaks, or strange noises.
-If your home has ductwork, you should have it inspected every few years.
+If your home has ductwork, it should be inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
-You might also consider getting a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider getting a smart thermostat.

 There are a number of ways you can make your HVAC system more energy-efficient: